rixx/books.rixx.de/data/reviews/lois-mcmaster-bujold/the-warriors-apprentice/index.md

 plan:
   date_added: '2017-07-11'
 related_books:
+- book: elizabeth-bonesteel/the-cold-between
+  text: Very similar to the Vorkosigan books!
+Lots of fun.
 - book: terry-pratchett/going-postal
   text: The Discworld take on ambition and momentum.
 Not nearly as good, though.
 - book: david-drake/with-the-lightnings